nallison/GTODocTest/docs/index.md

-# GlideTime Online Help & Documentation (Web version)
+# GlideTime Online Help & Documentation

-This is the index page for a strawman GlideTime Online (GTO) Help system for the Canterbury Gliding Club.
+This is the index page for a GlideTime Online (GTO) Help system for the Canterbury Gliding Club.

-Please compare the usefulness of this "Web Version" to the "Wiki Version" <https://github.com/nallison/GTODocTest/wiki>
+This is a work-in-progress and some pages are incomplete or contain superseded information.
+Please tell us if you have any questions, find any errors or have suggestions for improvement.

 Go to the GTO homepage here [GlideTime Online](https://canterburyglidingclub.nz/gto "The new and best way to record CGC time logs").